 There’s nothing like bacterial vaginosis (BV) to ruin your chances of getting lucky, especially because sex is usually off the table while you’re treating a vaginal infection.
-Although BV isn’t a sexually transmitted infection (STI), sex can be a trigger — so you need to be mindful of sexual activity when you’re treating bacterial vaginosis.
+Sex can be a trigger for BV, so you need to be mindful of sexual activity when you’re treating bacterial vaginosis, especially if you're taking the antibiotic metronidazole.

 What is bacterial vaginosis?